honmanyau/study-notes/JavaScript.md

 The act of replicating new features in the language using code that is compatible with older browsers.
 Notable example: https://github.com/es-shims/es6-shim.

-### Scope

-The result of a process in which, for a given location in some code, a set of rules for storing and retrieving variables is determined.

 ### Transpiling

 The act of converting code writing with a newer syntax into code that is compatible with older browsers that do not support the newer syntax.
 Notable example: https://babeljs.io.